vegaprotocol/vega.xyz/README.md

 ### File format
-Text is generally written in MarkDown, although some sections within that are HTML wher a bit of custom layout is needed.
+Text is generally written in MarkDown, although some sections within that are HTML where a bit of custom layout is needed.
 This is fine.
 Each file will also have a section in between three pluses, like so:

 ```toml
 +++